 Final examinations are oral and open to the public.
-The final examination committee chair is responsible for convening the committee, conducting the examination, and submitting the Final Exam Result to the Academic and Instructional Services Office.
+The final examination committee chair is responsible for convening the committee, conducting the examination, and submitting the Final Exam Result form to the departmental contact in the Academic and Instructional Service Office.